Midwife

 running classes about pregnancy (antenatal) and parenting

-supporting women who are in labour – giving medication or suggesting ways they can manage pain
+supporting women in labour – giving medication or suggesting ways they can manage pain

 delivering babies and liaising with doctors if you notice any medical problems